-The goal of the Automotive Technology Program is to prepare students for employment in the automotive services industry.
-Graduates have been employed in sales, parts,and technician positions.
+The goal of the NATEF-accredited Automotive Technology Program is to prepare students for employment in the automotive services industry.
+Graduates are employed in sales, parts,and technician positions.

 This program combines the study of college-level general education courses and extensive course work in automotive theory and lab classes designed to prepare graduates for entry level careers as technicians, service advisors, parts specialists, and managers.

 Earn a certificate and get to work within a year.
 Continue your passion in our Associate degree coursework and tackle more complex diagnostics and repairs.
 Ready for management?
 Earn a Bachelor's degree from Missouri Baptist University at Jefferson College!
 Check out the complete pathway and hit the road toward an exciting career in automotive technology!

 Oil Changes for Veteran's was well staffed again this year as current Jefferson College Automotive Technology students from the first year and the second year worked side-by-side with Jefferson College alumni to perform over 60 oil changes for area veterans at no charge.
 Local high school students and students from other schools participated in the event hosted by Meineke Car Care of Arnold, MO.
 The students donated their time as part of a service learning project.
 Jefferson College instructor Brad Berrey, an active military service member, worked alongside students to coordinate the work.

 Jefferson College student Kayla Christian of Hillsboro recently received the 2019 Breaking Traditions Award for her success as a nontraditional student in the College’s popular Automotive Technology program.

 The Breaking Traditions awards, sponsored by the Department of Elementary and Secondary Education (DESE), provides an opportunity for students, career-technical programs, educators, and schools to receive recognition and statewide acknowledgement for their achievements related to nontraditional careers.